August 12, 2015

 To better prepare clients, medical recruitment agencies should be working closely with pharmaceutical companies to employ traditional and alternative hiring solutions.
 Of course the traditional route would be to place PV Systems specialists, but as these candidates are rare and often work on a contractual basis, a more alternative approach is needed to help bridge the skills gap.

 As mediators, we’re connecting our network of PV Systems specialists with clients to run training workshops for current staff.
 Expanding staff’s skill sets, the workshops ensure individuals are fully prepared to shift their work patterns to meet R3 standards; regardless if the company’s current database is ARGUS, Aris Global or an independent.
-By doing so, our clients are taking proactive steps to better prepare their staff for the necessary changes and most importantly, they are updating their internal infrastructure to be immediately ready for use once legislation comes into force.Posted almost 6 years ago
+By doing so, our clients are taking proactive steps to better prepare their staff for the necessary changes and most importantly, they are updating their internal infrastructure to be immediately ready for use once legislation comes into force.Posted about 6 years ago